 A few days after the meeting I received the bank’s formal offer.
 I would pay 1.20% to process Visa and MasterCard payments, there would be none of those flat fees payment processing services love to charge (I am looking at you Stripe!) and all payments would be settled by the end of the following morning, even on weekends.
 Needless to say, I accepted the terms.

-I use a combination of WordPress and Woocommerce to power Freedom Surfer.
-Because Every-Pay has a Woocommerce plugin, integration was about as easy as installing an app on a phone.
+I use WordPress to power Freedom Surfer.
+Because Every-Pay has a plugin, integration was about as easy as installing an app on a phone.
 Frequent updates, including a major overhaul in late 2017, has also given me confidence that they are fully behind their plugin and intend to support it well.
 That is important as unfortunately, many payment processing services tend to neglect their plugins.